15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Administration Guidelines

-Sermorelin is gave via under-skin injection using an insulin syringe.
-Mixing needs sterile water, and the mixed solution must be stored at 2 to 8 degrees Celsius in a refrigerator.
+Sermorelin is given via subcutaneous injection using an insulin syringe.
+Reconstitution requires sterile bacteriostatic water, and the reconstituted solution must be refrigerated and stored at 2 to 8 degrees Celsius in a refrigerator.
 Do not freeze.
 Injection sites should be rotated among the abdomen, lateral thigh, deltoid, and hip to prevent injection-site reactions and lipodystrophy.
-Each injection should be given at a different anatomical location than the previous day.
-Most practitioners recommend fasting for at least 90 minutes before the bedtime injection, as elevated blood sugar and insulin can blunt the growth hormone response to sermorelin.
+Each injection should be administered at a different anatomical location than the previous day.
+Most practitioners recommend administering the injection on an empty stomach by fasting for at least 90 minutes before the bedtime injection, as elevated blood sugar and insulin can blunt the growth hormone response to sermorelin.

 What Does Sermorelin Before and After Look Like?